 To prevent permanent damage to the tooth structure caused by advanced gum recession, dentists may perform various gum disease treatments Miami:

 One of the newer methods for treating gum recession is the pinhole surgical technique.
 It helps to reverse receding gums by manipulating the gum tissue over the exposed tooth roots.
 In the pinhole technique, the dentist puts small holes into the gums.

 The dentist then gently pushes the gums downwards so that they cover the teeth.
 Several benefits of the technique include a short recovery time, less time in the dentist’s chair, and minimal discomfort or bleeding.

 This technique can be used on up to 14 teeth during a single treatment session, compared to just one or two teeth during a traditional gum graft.

 More traditional treatment options for receding gums are gingival grafting or gum grafting with Alloderm.
 This helps restore the missing gum tissue.

 The grafts cover the exposed root, reducing the risks of tooth loss and a further future recession.
 Grafts also improve the appearance of the mouth.

 New methods use regenerated donor tissue to restore the gum line.
 Since there is only a single surgical site required, the procedure is considerably more comfortable for patients.

-In Miami, Florida, periodontists Dr. John Paul Gallardo offer patients a variety of treatment options for receding gums.
-To learn more about reversing your gingival recession and about the treatment that’s right for you, call 305-547-8687 today.
+Treatment is available to help you reverse gum recession and keep a healthy mouth.
+In Miami periodontist, Dr. John Paul Gallardo offers patients a variety of treatment options for receding gums.
+To learn more about reversing your gingival recession with various treatment options, call 305-447-1447 today.